anengineer1/user_login/README.md

 ]
 ```

-  * The following is a GET requests that gives the info the user by giving the id (/users/{id}), keep in mind that the password section is encrypted with the bcrypt password-hashing function:
+  * The following is a GET request that gives the info the user by giving the id (/users/{id}), keep in mind that the password section is encrypted with the bcrypt password-hashing function:

           curl -H "Content-Type: application/json" -H "Authorization: Bearer <your_bearer_token>" -X GET localhost:8181/users/1 | jq